BhallaLab/moose/docs/source/user/py/quickstart/moose_quickstart.rst

 the MOOSE GUI and locate the model file using the ``File`` menu and load it.
 The GUI is described in separate document.
-If you are looking for recipes for specific tasks, take a look at :doc:`moose_cookbook`.
+If you are looking for recipes for specific tasks, take a look at `cookbook`.
 The example code in the boxes can be entered in a Python shell.

 .. _quickstart-importing: